GraphQL API

 Note: When querying for a single entity, the id

-field is required, and it must be a string.
+field is required, and it must be writen as a string.

 Query all Token